-There should be a record of all investigations undertaken, their outcomes and the time taken for them to be completed.
+There should be a record of all investigations undertaken inclusive of the outcomes and the time taken for them to be completed.
 There should be evidence of a regular review of the investigations and any emerging themes in midwifery practice.